Indian rupee sign

-The design is based on the Devanagari letter ⟨र⟩ (ra) with a double horizontal line at the top and the Latin capital letter ⟨R⟩ without its vertical bar.
+The design is based on the Devanagari letter (र) (ra) with a double horizontal line at the top and the Latin capital letter (R) without its vertical bar.

 Origin

 On 5 March 2009, the Indian government announced a contest to create a sign for the Indian rupee.
 During the 2010 Union Budget, then Union Finance Minister Pranab Mukherjee said that the proposed sign should reflect and capture the Indian ethos and culture.
 From around 3,331 responses received, five symbols were shortlisted.
 These were the entries from Nondita Correa-Mehrotra, Hitesh Padmashali, Shibin KK, Shahrukh J. Irani, and D. Udaya Kumar: one of them was due to be selected at the Union Council of Ministers of India meeting held on 24 June 2010.
-However, the decision was deferred at the request of the Finance Minister, and the final decision was made when they met again on 15 July 2010, when they chose the symbol created by Udaya Kumar, Associate Professor IIT Guwahati.
-Though this rupee symbol was just selected as the winner, it was decided that it would be implemented within six months.
-The symbol was adopted by the Unicode Consortium and released on 11 October 2010, in Unicode 6.0.
-From that point on, depending on when the computer fonts used received the new symbol, many government documents, bank cheques, bank records, bills, etc., began to use the new symbol in place of the traditional ₨.
+However, the decision was deferred at the request of the Finance Minister, and the final decision was made when they met again on 15 July 2010, when they chose the symbol created by D. Udaya Kumar, Associate Professor at IIT Guwahati.
+Although this rupee symbol was selected as the winner at that time, it was targeted to be officially adopted within six months, around the end of 2010.
+The symbol was adopted and released on 12 October 2010, in Unicode 6.0 by the Unicode Consortium.
+From that point on, depending on when the computer fonts used received the new symbol, many government documents, bank cheques, bank records, bills, computer keyboards, etc., began to use the new symbol in place of the traditional ₨.